 Jump Start Your Sous Vide Cooking with our FREE Email Course!

 I don't drink a lot of soda but when I do I almost always reach for root beer.
 It's a classic drink that has been around since the late 1800s and it's full of deep, nuanced flavors.
-Making it at home is easy once you obtain the ingredients, most of which I ordered online from the websites in the Ingredient and Tool Sources section.
+Making it at home is easy once you obtain the ingredients, most of which I ordered online.
 This recipe makes a thick, sweet syrup you can mix with club soda, use in cocktails, or naturally ferment.

 Sometimes I will leave out the brown sugar and use the root beer infusion similar to weak bitters.
 It's a tasty, sugar-free drink when combined with club soda and it's also a great way to add complexity to cocktails that don't need more sweetness.